-Dr. Nesochi talks about why you get dizzy when standing on Reader’s Digest.
+Dr. Nesochi talks about things you shouldn’t do if you have the flu on Reader’s Digest.

 by: Emily DiNuzzo